defzzd/django-imagr/README.md

     delete_photo:
         Allows users to delete photos they own.
     delete_album:
+        Allows users to delete photos they own without deleting photos.
     follow_page:
         Shows logged-in users a display of users they are following and allows them to follow and unfollow users.